Dinorush/LTSRebalance/README.md

 - Predator Cannon
   - Needed to fit more attachments for rebalance features

+## FAQs

+### My game bugs out/crashed when I played Tone on normal servers.

+Recent Northstar updates broke something, and joining normal servers with the mod on no longer fully disables it (has the same issue as what KVFix fixes below).
+Until this is fixed, you need to disable the mod (not KVFix) on the main menu to join normal servers and not get wack behavior.

 ### What is Dinorush.LTSRebalance_KVFix?

 Basic ver: Northstar currently does not reload all the files it should when reloading mods via the mod menu.
 This mod fixes the problem if LTSRebalance is enabled/disabled, otherwise you may experience weird gameplay behavior or crashes.
 (Note: will cause a short "freeze" when loaded into MP)